MrTv5906/Finch-Robot/README.md

 <img src="design_cycle.png" alt="design cycle" width="300" height="300">

 ###### Include commentary on your experience with the design cycle during this project
+- Our first though was to make the robot folow a set path, but we had not had a design to follow up with it
+- We attempted to make a design of something that would hold a marker until we realized the robot could hold it by itself
+- I decided a good idea would be something to hold a simple materials, which we decided on being pencils
+- A design I thought would be interesting to try would be a bowling ball since it has 3 spots to hold 3 pencils
+- (How successful was said design?)
 ---

 ### Code to Highlight